The Ultimate Guide On Short-Term Savings In Singapore

 Summary of analysis

-Based on the returns and flexibility, here’s what
+Based on the returns and flexibility, if you want

-If you want the return and don’t mind giving up flexibility, go with promotional endowments or fixed deposits
+the return and don’t mind giving up flexibility, go with promotional endowments or fixed deposits

-If you want the flexibility but don’t mind the risk: money market funds
+the flexibility but don’t mind the risk, go with money market funds

 Personal Comments and Comparison